AmpereComputing/ampere-porting-advisor/README.md

 | Elapsed Time: 0:00:03

 Porting Advisor for Ampere Processor v1.0.0
-Report date: 2023-01-06 23:48:20
+Report date: 2023-05-10 11:31:52

 13 files scanned.
-detected java code. we recommend using AMPERE_JDK. see https://AMPERE.JDK_EXAMPLE.com for more details. detected python code. if you need pip, version 19.3 or above is recommended. we detected that you have version 22.2.1. detected python code. min version 3.7.5 is required. we detected that you have version 3.10.6. see https://AMPERE_LANG_USAGE_EXAMPLE_GUIDE_DOT_COM/python.md for more details.
+detected go code. min version 1.16 is required. version 1.18 or above is recommended. we detected that you have version 1.19. see https://go.dev/dl/ for more details. detected python code. if you need pip, version 19.3 or above is recommended. we detected that you have version 22.3.1.a detected python code. min version 3.7.5 is required. we detected that you have version 3.10.9. see https://docs.anaconda.com/free/anaconda/reference/packages/py3.7_linux-aarch64 for more details.
 ./sample-projects/java-samples/pom.xml: dependency library: leveldbjni-all is not supported on Ampere processor.
-./sample-projects/java-samples/pom.xml: using dependency library snappy-java version 1.1.3. upgrade to at least version 1.1.4 ./sample-projects/java-samples/pom.xml: using dependency library zstd-jni version 1.1.0. upgrade to at least version 1.2.0 ./sample-projects/python-samples/incompatible/requirements.txt:3: using dependency library OpenBLAS version 0.3.16. upgrade to at least version 0.3.17 detected go code. min version 1.16 is required. version 1.18 or above is recommended. we detected that you have version 1.15. see https://AMPERE_LANG_USAGE_EXAMPLE_GUIDE_DOT_COM/golang.md for more details.
+./sample-projects/java-samples/pom.xml: using dependency library snappy-java version 1.1.3. upgrade to at least version 1.1.4 ./sample-projects/java-samples/pom.xml: using dependency library zstd-jni version 1.1.0. upgrade to at least version 1.2.0 ./sample-projects/python-samples/incompatible/requirements.txt:3: using dependency library OpenBLAS version 0.3.16. upgrade to at least version 0.3.17 detected go code. min version 1.16 is required. version 1.18 or above is recommended. we detected that you have version 1.19. see https://go.dev/dl/ for more details.
-./sample-projects/java-samples/pom.xml: using dependency library hadoop-lzo. this library requires a manual build  more info at: https://AMPERE_LANG_USAGE_EXAMPLE_GUIDE_DOT_COM/java_build.md
+./sample-projects/java-samples/pom.xml: using dependency library hadoop-lzo. this library requires a manual build  more info at: https://github.com/twitter/hadoop-lzo#building-and-configuring
-./sample-projects/python-samples/incompatible/requirements.txt:5: dependency library NumPy is present. min version 1.19.0 is required. detected java code. min version 8 is required. version 11 or above is recommended. see https://AMPERE_LANG_USAGE_EXAMPLE_GUIDE_DOT_COM/java.md for more details.
+./sample-projects/python-samples/incompatible/requirements.txt:5: dependency library NumPy is present. min version 1.19.0 is required. detected java code. min version 8 is required. version 11 or above is recommended. see https://amperecomputing.com/tuning-guides/unlocking-java-performance-tuning-guide for more details.

 Use --output FILENAME.html to generate an HTML report.
 ```